 Post-Traumatic Stress Disorder (PTSD)

-Post-traumatic stress disorder is a potentially disabling mental disorder, which can be brought on by any type of accident or traumatic event.
-Individuals who suffer from PTSD can experience relief from their symptoms, even making a full recovery, but only with the proper treatment.
+PTSD is disabling and can be brought on by any type of accident or traumatic event.
+Individuals who suffer from PTSD can experience relief from their symptoms, in some cases making a full recovery, but only with the proper treatment.
 Physicians who specialize in treating PTSD victims frequently recommend Cognitive Behavioral Therapy (CBT) or Eye Movement Desensitization and Reprocessing (EMDR).
 Certain medications, like Selective Serotonin Reuptake Inhibitors (SSRIs) may also help PTSD victims cope with their symptoms and achieve recovery.

-Don't wait any longer; call (888) 493-1629 for experience and dedication.If you or a loved one has suffered from PTSD as a result of a traumatic accident, you may be entitled to compensation.
+Don't wait any longer!
+Call our team today at (888) 493-1629 for experience and dedication.If you or a loved one has suffered from PTSD as a result of a traumatic accident, you may be entitled to compensation.
 The personal injury lawyers of Arnold & Itkin LLP understand the difficulty in these situations and works diligently to ensure that victims' rights are protected.